SebasF1349/SAMMI-sef-VSCode/README.md

 ### Install Extension

-To install an extension, **you need to have your extension open in the active tab** (check it's saved), open the Command Palette (Ctrl + Shift + p) and select `SAMMI: Install Extension`.
+-   **The extension to install MUST be open in the active tab**.
+-   Open the Command Palette (Ctrl + Shift + p) and select `SAMMI: Install Extension`.

-A prompt will open to specify the bridge to install.
+-   A prompt will open to specify the bridge to install.

-If the extension and bridge are correctly formatted, the former will be installed (previously uninstalling any older version).
-A `[bridgeFileName]_backup.html` will be created in case the installation process go wrong.
+-   If the extension and bridge are correctly formatted, the former will be installed (previously uninstalling any older version).
+-   A `[bridgeFileName]_backup.html` will be created in case the installation process go wrong.

+> **Note**
+>
-For the moment, this command will not install any deck.
+> For the moment, this command will not install any deck.

 ### Uninstall Extension

-Open the Command Palette (Ctrl + Shift + p) and select `SAMMI: Uninstall Extension`.
+-   Open the Command Palette (Ctrl + Shift + p) and select `SAMMI: Uninstall Extension`.

-Prompts will guide you to specify the bridge to uninstall from and the extension to remove.
+-   Prompts will guide to specify the bridge to uninstall from and the extension to remove.

-If the extension was previously correctly installed it will proceed.
-A `[bridgeFileName]_backup.html` will be created in case the installation process go wrong.
+-   If the extension was previously correctly installed it will proceed.
+-   A `[bridgeFileName]_backup.html` will be created in case the installation process go wrong.

 ### Extract Extension

-Open the Command Palette (Ctrl + Shift + p) and select `SAMMI: Extract Extension`.
+-   Open the Command Palette (Ctrl + Shift + p) and select `SAMMI: Extract Extension`.

-Prompts will guide you to specify the bridge to extract from and the extension to extract.
+-   Prompts will guide to specify the bridge to extract from and the extension to extract.

-The extension content will be saved to your clipboard.
+-   The extension content **will be saved to your clipboard**.

 ---